data2health/tools-cloud-infrastructure/README.md

 When viewed collectively, we believe that these innovative dimensions of our work will serve as the foundation for the creation of software ecosystem, consisting of a combination of people, technologies, and methods, which can collectively predispose and enable successful and collaborative clinical and translational research projects.

-### Justification and Feasibility
-They need it, we're showing it can work.
-### Summary of existing system and findings
-See CD2H Labs for our latest demonstration platforms.
 ## Approach

-### Progress Report

 ### Current Projects
 [Cloud-Tool-Architecture](https://github.com/data2health/Cloud-Tool-Archtecture) ([RPPR](https://github.com/data2health/Cloud-Tool-Archtecture/blob/master/RPPR.md))